karel-burda/timers/README.md

 # Introduction
+** This is only alpha version that's just being developed**

-`timers` features a header-only library that's implemented timers and provides following features:
+`timers` features a header-only library that's implementing timer-related functionality and provides following features:
 * General blocking timer
 * Timer that does some action periodically
 * Periodic timer with asynchronous behaviour